 Normalizer Transformation in Informatica is a popular transformation technique that is used to normalize the input data into more simplified data in the transformation phase.
 This is one of the active transformations in Informatica.
-The normalizer transformation helps to generate multiple rows from a single row to create more normalized data storage for the target system in Informatica. the normalizer transformation in Informatica is mostly used to manage redundant data and segregate the demoralized data into multiple data sets.
+The normalizer transformation generates multiple rows from a single row to create more normalized data storage for the target system in Informatica.
+The normalizer transformation in Informatica is mostly used to manage redundant data and segregate the demoralized data into multiple data sets.
 It is a connected type of transformation.
 Most of the Cobol data sources are being implemented with normalized transformation in Informatica.

 How to Create Normalizer Transformation in Informatica?

 Below is the step by step process of creating a Normalizer transformation in a mapping